2.12. RES: Results

 2.12.1.
 Pelicun Damage and Loss

 Fig. 2.12.1.1 shows the results panel for the Pelicun Damage and Loss application.
-The results panel is comprised of several docking windows that can be moved, rearranged, resized, and opened and closed by the user.
+The results panel consists of several docking windows that can be moved, rearranged, resized, and opened and closed by the user.
 The results panel contains these main docks:

 1. Regional Map Dock: Displays a geographic map highlighting the assets within the analyzed region.
 Assets are color-coded based on their most likely critical damage state.
 Clicking on an asset reveals a popup with detailed information about it.